 There are so many fun things you can do, buy, and make for a baby shower that the shower can sometimes become bigger and fancier than it really needs to be.
 This means extra work, extra cost, and probably less fun for all those involved in making the shower happen.
 Focus on the things that are really key to the shower and most important to the mom-to-be, her friends, and family.

-Don't spend more than you want or need to.
-If you're on a tight budget, keep the shower short, small, and schedule the shower for a time of day when you aren't expected to provide a full meal.
+Don’t spend more than you want or need to.
+If you’re on a tight budget, keep the shower short, small, and schedule it for a time of day when you aren’t expected to provide a full meal.

 Develop a good outline and time line for the shower.
 Use our Planning Guide to determine what needs to be done when.
 Have back-up plans in case of rain, a no-show caterer, etc.

 Do as much ahead of time as possible.
 Then you won’t be in a panic if you get a cold the week before the shower or have a big work project dumped in your lap.

 Prepare all the shower favors and games/activities a couple weeks ahead.
 Then you can spend the days before the shower focusing on the things that really must wait until the last minute, such as preparing the food and putting up the decorations.

 Identify the things you can purchase ready-made or pay someone else to do.
 Your “I’ll do it myself” list should focus on the things you have to do because they’re either not available or too expensive to purchase and the things you really want to do, because it’ll be fun.
 Maybe you’d really like to make the shower invitations, even though you could easily buy them.